STMicroelectronics/stm32ai-modelzoo/audio_event_detection/scripts/deployment/README.md

 - `file_extension` - Extension of the audio files.
 Will be automatically appended to the end of the filenames contained in the .csv file if necessary when fetching the audio files.
 - `validation_split` - Real number between 0 and 1.
 Proportion of the training set to use for validation.
 If left empty, defaults to 0.1
 - `test_split` - Real number between 0 and 1.
 Proportion of the dataset to use as test set.
 If left empty, defaults to 0.2.
 - `test_path` - If you want to use a specific subset of data for testing, include a path to the csv file for this subset, in the same format as the one provided in `csv_path`.
 If this is not empty, `test_split` will be ignored.
 You will also need to make sure that there is no overlap between this specific test set and the dataset provided in `test_path`.
 Audio files must be put in the folder given in `audio_path`.
 Only taken into account if choosing to perform evaluation before deployment.
+- `use_other_class` -  **(Experimental)** *boolean*, If set to True, any samples not belonging to classes specified in `class_names` get lumped together in a new "Other" class, and the model is trained on the classes specified in `class_names` plus this new class.
+**WARNING** : this will yield extremely poor results unless your dataset has a lot of classes, and you are using a small proportion of them in `class_names`. **If in doubt, set to False.**
+- `n_samples_per_other_class` - **(Experimental)** *int*, number of samples of each unused class to lump into the "Other" class.
+Generally, when lumping all samples from all unused classes into the "Other" class, the resulting dataset is extremely unbalanced.
+If this parameter is not provided, the scripts will try to infer a number that results in a dataset that isn't too poorly balanced.

+**2.2.1.
+Dataset-specific parameters**
+<a id='fsd50k params'></a>

+We provide support for using FSD50K in the model zoo.
+As FSD50K's structure is quite different to what is regularly expected by the model zoo, we provide pre-processing scripts to make it compatible.
+These scripts require a few parameters, which are under the `dataset_specific/fsd50K` section of [user_config.yaml](user_config.yaml).
+- `csv_folder` - Folder where the dev and eval csv files are located.
+The default name for this folder in the archives downloaded from Zenodo is `FSD50K.ground_truth`
+- `dev_audio_folder` - Folder where the dev audio files are located.
+The default name for this folder in the archives downloaded from Zenodo is `FSD50K.dev_audio`
+- `eval_audio_folder` - Folder where the eval audio files are located.
+The default name for this folder in the archives downloaded from Zenodo is `FSD50K.eval_audio`
+- `audioset_ontology_path` - Path to the audioset ontology JSON file.
+The file is provided in the model zoo [here](../utils/dataset_utils/fsd50k/audioset_ontology.json), but you can also download it from https://github.com/audioset/ontology/blob/master/ontology.json
+- `only_keep_monolabel` - *boolean* If set to True, discard all multi-label samples.
+This is a comparatively small proportion of all samples.

  **3.1.2.
 Model quantization:**